epiccastle/bbssh/docs/02-how-to.md

     {:strict-host-key-checking false})
 ```

-## Accept a key and add it to known hosts without complain only on first connection
+## Accept a key and add it to known hosts without complaint only on first connection

 ```clojure
 (bbssh/ssh "remotehost"